 How to Get to Molokai

 As of the time of writing this “5 Days In Molokai” guide, the only way to reach Molokai is by air.
 The Molokai Ferry – which connected Molokai with Maui and Lanai – is no longer in operation due to a lack of profitability.
 Both Hawaiian Airlines and the smaller Mokulele Airlines connect Molokai with Maui, Honolulu and the Big Island.
-If you’re really adventurous, you can also look into Makani Kai Air, a local airline that flies small planes.
-For $50 (one-way), you can fly from Molokai to Honolulu (and vice versa) but keep in mind that their Honolulu “hub” is located outside the main terminal so you’ll either need to cab or to get a ride.
+Makani Kai Air used to offer $50 one-way tickets between Honolulu and Molokai but they have since merged with Mokulele Airlines.

 Keep these two points in mind: